mohsenkhashei/cifar10/README.md

-# Improved CNN Training and Visualization Documentation
+# Improved CNN Training and Visualization

 ## Objective
 The objective of this document is to provide a detailed overview of the modifications made to the Convolutional Neural Network (CNN) training process for the CIFAR-10 dataset.
 The changes are aimed at enhancing model performance through data augmentation, learning rate scheduling, and other strategies.